techpmsap/S4HC_Leonardo_PW2018/Day2/Exercise_22/Exercise_22.md

 ## Description
 In this exercise, you’ll learn how to

-* create a new application using the Business Application Programming Model template
+* create a new application using the Application Programming Model template
 * create a service and a frontend application with SAP Web IDE Full-Stack.